ericmuckley/contract-copilot/README.md

 Please see deliverables in

-- [APPROACH.md](./APPROACH.md): my approach to Ai-assisted engineering
+- [APPROACH.md](./APPROACH.md): my approach to AI-assisted engineering
 - [AI_ARTIFACTS.md](./AI_ARTIFACTS.md): prompts and artifacts from the development process
 - [TESTING.md](./TESTING.md): instructions for running server-side tests